File No. EA2020-0020

-The Monterey and Madrone apartment project is a 100 percent affordable housing community and is processing under State Density Bonus law and SB330.
-The project would be comprised of 249 multi-family units, 246 deed-restricted units and three manager units.
+The Monterey and Madrone apartment project is a 100 percent affordable housing development project and is processing under State Density Bonus Law and SB330.
+The project would be comprised of 249 multi-family units, 246 deed-restricted units (very low and low income), and three manager units.
 The new development will include active and passive open space amenities and a centrally located clubhouse.
 The project would require approval of a Design Review Permit and environmental review.

-To sign up for notifications and updates to this project, please select the Notify Me link: Notify Me (html)
+To sign up for notifications and updates to this project, please select the topic in Notify Me.

 Project Plans and Specifications